maltehedderich/llama-index-workflow/README.md

 ## 👷‍♀️ Contributing

 As this is aimed to be a lightweight version of the LlamaIndex workflow module, it is not intended to be extended or modified.
-If you want to contribute to the workflow module, I recommend checking out the original [LlamaIndex GitHub page](https://github.com/run-llama/llama_index).
+If you want to contribute to the workflow module, I recommend checking out the original [llama_index GitHub page](https://github.com/run-llama/llama_index).

 Feel free to open an issue or merge request if there are new features in the original LlamaIndex workflow module that you would like to see in this lightweight version.